 The Catholic thing — the concrete historical reality of Catholicism — is the richest cultural tradition in the world.
 That is the deep background to The Catholic Thing which bring you an original column every day that provides fresh and penetrating insight into the current situation along with other commentary, news, analysis, and — yes — even humor.
 Our writers include some of the most seasoned and insightful Catholic minds in America: Michael Novak, Ralph McInerny, Hadley Arkes, Michael Uhlmann, Mary Eberstadt, Austin Ruse, George Marlin, William Saunders, and many others.

-Hadley Arkes is the Ney Professor of American Institutions at Amherst College and a senior fellow at the Ethics and Public Policy Center.
+Hadley Arkes is the Ney Professor of American Institutions at Amherst College and a senior fellow at the Claremont Institute.
 He is a leading expert on American political philosophy, public policy, and constitutional law.
-He has written five books with Princeton University Press: Bureaucracy, the Marshall Plan, and the National Interest, The Philosopher in the City, First Things: An Inquiry Into the First Principles of Morals and Justice, Beyond the Constitution, and The Return of George Sutherland: Restoring a Jurisprudence of Natural Rights.
-His most recent book, Natural Rights and the Right to Choose, was published by Cambridge University Press in 2002.Copyright © 2013 The Catholic Thing
+He has written numerous books including Bureaucracy, the Marshall Plan, and the National Interest, The Philosopher in the City, First Things: An Inquiry Into the First Principles of Morals and Justice, Beyond the Constitution, The Return of George Sutherland: Restoring a Jurisprudence of Natural Rights, and Natural Rights and the Right to Choose.Copyright © 2013 The Catholic Thing

 back to top